 a.m.
 There must also be substantiation from the nurse regarding the seriousness of the illness.

-A minor illness (i.e., cramps, headaches, minor colds) is not considered a justifiable reason to miss class.

 At any time during the remainder of the school day (excluding classes prior to 8:30 a.m.) an excused absence from class will be granted providing the student has gone to the Health Center within one hour of the beginning of the class and has a substantiated illness.
 Before going to the Health Center, the student must inform the residence hall desk worker and get a Health Center Form.